justinjhendrick/learnxinyminutes-docs/parasail.html.markdown

 ---

 ParaSail is a work in progress language built for parallel and high integrity software.
-It has implicit parallelism and compiler checked Pre/Post conditions
+It has both implicit and explicit parallelism and compiler checked Pre/Post conditions

+Not all features mentioned here are fully implemented.
+See the release notes in the source on the [website](http://parasail-lang.org).

 ```
 //  This is a comment